 The Ministry of Foreign Affairs and Athens Journalist Union (ESIEA) would not intervene or mediate.
 The Greek consulate removed it after four letters and 18 months, the educational institution gave excuses before revising their reports, and the Greek newspaper never acknowledged what occurred.
 No one apologized or took responsibility.

-Since then, it has also been plagiarized by a number of other websites and forums about Greece.
+Since then, it has also been plagiarized by a number of websites and forums about Greece.
 Owners refuse to remove the material, despite admitting it was copy/pasted without permission.
-Be careful who you trust.

 Sources